France: Former police officer admits to being notorious serial killer in suicide note | DW | 30.09.2021

-A 35-year-old manhunt in France may have ended after the discovery of the body of a man thought to have been a notorious serial killer and rapist, French media reported on Thursday.
+A 35-year manhunt in France may have ended after the discovery of the body of a man thought to have been a notorious serial killer and rapist, French media reported on Thursday.

 The corpse of a former police officer found in the southern town of Grau-du-Roi on Wednesday is believed to be that of the man nicknamed "Le Grele" or "the pockmarked killer," who is blamed for four murders and six rapes since 1986.